ElectricityAuthority/tracing/README.md

 The following iPython notebook files are provided for post-processing.
 ```
 trace_post_processing_1.ipynb
+trace_post_processing_1.py
+trace_post_processing_hvdc.ipynb
 trace_post_processing_2.ipynb
 ```
-The first file returns the mean of the daily data over months, years and the total three year period.
+trace_post_processing_1.ipynb returns the mean of the daily data over months, years and the total three year period and adds the Herfindahl-Hirschman Index (HHI).

+trace_post_processing_1.py is a modified native python version based on this code but altered by Concept Consulting to better tie into their TPM work.
+This also includes four new mapping files.

+trace_post_processing_hvdc.ipynb is an attempt to look at the HVDC.
+The HVDC is unique and is modelled in vSPD as four circuits, two north and two south.
+Because of this, ideally these circuits need to be combined into one and the HHI calculated for the HVDC as per any other AC circuits.
+We have not done this so these results are representative.

-The second file (not yet published) calculates and adds the Herfindahl-Hirschman Index (HHI) and Transpowers Regulated Asset Base (RAB) for interconnection assets to each of the four total output csvs.
+trace_post_processing_2.ipynb (not yet published) adds Transpowers Regulated Asset Base (RAB) for interconnection assets to each of the four total output csvs.

 ## Installation instructions